How Long Does Canned Corn Last In The Fridge?

 Proper Storage Tips for Canned Corn

 Proper storage of canned corn is key to maintaining its freshness and extending its shelf life once you've brought it home.
-Whether you're storing unopened cans in the pantry or opened corn in the fridge, following these guidelines will help ensure your canned corn remains safe and tasty to eat.
+Whether you're storing unopened cans in the pantry or opened corn in the fridge, following these guidelines will help keep your canned corn safe and tasty to eat.

 Temperature Guidelines

 Canned corn should be stored in a cool, dry place away from direct sunlight and sources of heat.
-When unopened, it can be stored at room temperature; however, once opened, it's essential to keep it refrigerated to prevent spoilage.
-The USDA recommends keeping your refrigerator at 40°F (4°C) or below to safely store perishable foods.
+When unopened, it can be stored at room temperature; once opened, keep it refrigerated to prevent spoilage.
+The USDA recommends storing canned goods below 85°F (29°C) and keeping your refrigerator at 40°F (4°C) or below to safely store perishable foods.

 Storage Location Recommended Temperature